mongodb/mongo-python-driver/CONTRIBUTING.rst

 **Self Review Guidelines to follow**

 - If the PR is too large, split it if possible.
-    - Use 250 LoC (excluding test data and config changes) as a rule-of-thumb
+    - Use 250 LoC (excluding test data and config changes) as a rule-of-thumb.
     - Moving and changing code should be in separate PRs or commits.
         - Moving: Taking large code blobs and transplanting them to another file.
 There's generally no (or very little) actual code changed other than a cut and paste.
 It can even be extended to large deletions
         - Changing: Adding code changes (be that refactors or functionality additions/subtractions)